 Is Paris really that dirty?
-A candid answer from a Parisian
+A candid answer from a Paris local

-Be it visitors, or Parisians, or French people from outside Paris, everyone seems to have an opinion on how dirty Paris is!
+Be it visitors, or Parisians, or French people from outside Paris, everyone seems to have gotten the memo that Paris is dirty city, apparently.
+Some headlines about the sanitation levels in Paris reads as follows,

 ‘Paris, city of romance, rues new image as the dirty man of Europe’